ryansch/stationeers/README.md

+# Stationeers Dedicated Server

-Play Stationeers with your friends!
+Play [Stationeers](https://store.steampowered.com/app/544550/Stationeers/) with your friends!

 ## Usage

-Interactive
+**Interactive**

+For a quick test run Stationeers in interactive mode with the `-it' option. `--rm` deletes the container afterward. `CTRL+C` stops the server.

 ```console
 docker run -it --rm \